0xch/composer-vendor-cleanup/README.md

 This is a simple script for the Composer to remove unnecessary files (documentation/examples/tests etc.) from included vendor packages.
 Therefore it's a script it can be easily used as part of a deploy script.

+In my projects it saves about 20-30% of vendor size.

 It uses predefined whitelist (`src/CleanupRules.php`) to remove files.
 So the risk of not working on included packages is reduced.
 Script is based on rules from barryvdh's package https://github.com/barryvdh/composer-cleanup-plugin .